 The majority of wasted resources that end up in local landfills come from commercial, multi-family, and construction and demolition sources.
 Therefore, cities should work to implement policies and programs that provide recycling to everyone, no matter where they live, work or play.

 Some Texas cities such as San Antonio, San Marcos and Austin have already adopted commercial recycling policies.
 Here in North Texas, Fort Worth, Euless, Allen, Lewisville, Little Elm and Cedar Hill have started comprehensive multi-family recycling programs through franchise agreements.
+Dallas finally passed a policy for universal apartment recycling in 2018, which goes into effect in Jan 2020.
 We can learn from these examples to implement comprehensive recycling in other cities.

 Through grassroots organizing, advocacy, and public opinion and policy research the DFW Zero Waste Alliance is working to create a more circular economy for North Texas.
 You can join our efforts here!

 All Dallas residents pay the same monthly fee for trash and recycling no matter how much trash they discard.
 Households that produce just one or two bags of trash weekly are paying the same amount as those overusing the bulk trash program and filling their bins to the brim.

 Dallas households that produce less trash are simply overpaying for city services.
 More than one-third of the residential trash bill in Dallas goes toward costs associated with the optional bulk trash and brush collection program.
 One city survey found that 27% of households did not even use this program over a six-month period—despite paying over $100 annually to pay for it.

 Dallas should give its residents the ability to pay less for trash services when those residents produce less trash.
 Dallas should also make changes to its bulk and brush program to ensure we are maximizing the use of compostable materials, which can be reused in parks, gardens, and farms.